 The Church Charity has by far the largest endowments and, therefore, income.
 Its ‘scheme’ (or terms of reference) allows it to use its funds for the work of the Church in Coddenham.

 With the combining of Coddenham with other parishes in one expanded benefice, the charity has funded the purchase of a number of items for use by the clergy serving the benefice, eg computers, photocopiers, projectors, a mobile PA system and books.
-It has also paid for the redecoration of the Vicarage and a number of minor restoration projects but does not, as a rule, fund expenditure which is properly the responsibility of the diocese or Parochial Church Council.
+In the past it has also paid for the redecoration of the Vicarage and a number of minor restoration projects but does not, as a rule, fund expenditure which is properly the responsibility of the diocese or Parochial Church Council.

 The Church Charity can also transfer funds to the other, less well endowed, Gardemau charities and the Trustees have used this facility to substantially boost the funding of the Educational Foundation, as many requests for financial assistance have broadly educational purposes.

-The charities also make small but invaluable grants to community groups such as the Mothers and Toddlers and, in the past, the Youth Club.
+The charities also make small but invaluable grants to community groups such as the Baby and Toddlers Group and, in the past, the Youth Club.

 The Trustees are mindful of the founders’ original intention that the work of the charities should focus on Coddenham, but recognise that times have changed.
 For example, as there is no longer a school in the village, the charities have made grants to Stonham Aspal Primary School, on the basis that it is the school attended by most Coddenham children under the age of 11.
 Smaller grants have been made to other local primary schools attended by children from the village, eg Helmingham.
 In a similar manner, grants have made to Debenham High School, as the secondary school for most village children.